LifeCANvs/LCvs-softdev_lib_frameng-Godot2XP/README.md

 ## Godot 2 XP - What is this?

-Godot 2 XP is a fork of Godot 2 that targets legacy platforms for fun, and implements an OpenGL 1.x compatible renderer.
+Godot 2 XP is a fork of Godot 2 that targets legacy Windows for fun, and implements an OpenGL 1.x compatible renderer.
 **Godot 2 XP is unofficial and not affiliated with the Godot project.**
 If you're looking for the regular version of Godot, you can find it here: https://godotengine.org